-I was very much old fashioned in many things.
-While still typing on an old manual typewriter, my former colleagues in different publishing houses used already electric units.
+I was very old fashioned in many things.
+While still typing on an old manual typewriter, my former colleagues in different publishing houses already used electric units.
 I loved my antique typewriter.
 I love it till today.
 Yes, it’s still here at my office in Davao City.
 I can’t use it anymore, because no more ribbons are available in the Philippines.
 It’s fine for me.
 My electric typewriter is also here.
-Just beside the manual unite.
+Just beside the manual unit.
 Those were the days, my love… .

 It has been sometimes at the end of the 1990’s.
 I worked in an international publishing house in Berlin with branches in Amsterdam and New York.
-I still used one of those wonderful electric type writers - and tried to avoid vehemently a personal computer.
-Already during that time, I needed to hold paper in my hands.
+I still used one of those wonderful electric typewriters – and tried to avoid a personal computer.
+During that time, I needed to hold paper in my hands.
 Paper, says the productivity expert David Allen, is “in your face”.
 I strongly agree with David.
 He said, “Its physical presence can be a goal to completing tasks, whereas computer files can easily be hidden and thus forgotten.
 I am also returning to paper planners for this very reason.
 Smile … .

 Paper can be indeed a luscious and beautiful thing – the way we savor fine food and wine, as Steve Leveen, co-founder and CEO of Levenger, said.
 People complain that writing by hand is slow (yes I am really!), BUT that can be good for thinking and creating!
 Here we are again!

 Yes, it matters still: in defence of the power of paper!
 What do you think, my dear readers, while holding this newspaper right now in your hands?